 Development Studies is an interdisciplinary concentration whose mission is to provide students with the knowledge, critical perspectives and skills they need to engage with the issues of economic and social development, especially as they relate to the Global South.
 The concentration is grounded in the social sciences and also draws from history, art, and other disciplines in the humanities.
-The requirements are designed with three goals in mind: first, provide concentrators a solid foundation in issues and debates in development; second, allow concentrators to develop expertise in a specific region and/or thematic area that is of interest to them; third, give concentrators access to a wide range of courses in a large number of disciplines of interest to them; fourth, provide concentrators with a high level of competence in a second language to enhance their engagement in regions other than their own.
+The requirements are designed with four goals in mind: first, provide concentrators a solid foundation in issues and debates in development; second, allow concentrators to develop expertise in a specific region and/or thematic area that is of interest to them; third, give concentrators access to a wide range of courses in a large number of disciplines of interest to them; fourth, provide concentrators with a high level of competence in a second language to enhance their engagement in regions other than their own.
 Concentrators are encouraged to do their own original field research, to seek internships, and study abroad.
 During the senior year, concentrators complete a capstone experience tailored to their interests in some aspect of international development.
 Towards this end, they benefit from extensive faculty and peer support.

 Development Studies is an interdisciplinary social science concentration.
 The study of complex processes of social and economic development has theoretical, methodological, practical and ethical dimensions.
 As such, it calls on a wide range of academic disciplines.
 Development Studies concentrators are encouraged to develop the combination of skills and specialized knowledge that is best suited to their area of interest within the field.
 The study of development in a particular region or nation requires an intimate knowledge of internal factors, as well as an understanding of larger global processes.

 The concentration emphasizes what is distinctive - both historically and culturally - about particular regions and the ways in which their development reflects general processes of socio-economic change.
 Thus, each individual program of study should include analytically oriented courses that cut across particular regions as well as courses that deepen local and historical knowledge.